PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - Rootfs_Hash.
 - Config.

-The flash partitions are banked to support the update service: One partition is the active (running partition), while the other is the non-active (non-running) partition.
+The flash partitions are banked to support the update service: One partition is the active (running partition), while the other is the non-active <!---not inactive?--->(non-running) partition.
 An update writes a new image to the non-active partition, then changes the Bank/Update<!--why is that capitalised? in the table, too--> state to bring the new image into service (the non-active bank becomes active, and the active bank becomes non-active).

 # <a name="section-3-0"></a> 3.0 Overview of MBL Yocto meta-layers